open-telemetry/oteps/text/trace/0170-sampling-probability.md

 ## Proposed `Span` protocol

-Earlier drafts of this document had proposed the use of Span attributes to convey a the combined effects of head- and tail-sampling in the form of an (optional) adjusted count and (optional) sampler name.
+Earlier drafts of this document had proposed the use of Span attributes to convey the combined effects of head- and tail-sampling in the form of an (optional) adjusted count and (optional) sampler name.
 The group did not reach agreement on whether and/or how to convey tail sampling.